I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 - No educational content or behavioral support

-Best for: Zepbound or Mounjaro users who want detailed side effect pattern tracking tied to their dose timing.
+Best for: Zepbound, Mounjaro, or Wegovy users who want detailed side effect pattern tracking tied to dose timing.

-5. Healthi — Best for Serious Nutrition Tracking
+5. Healthi — Best for Pure Nutrition {#healthi}

 Ratings: 90,000+ (4.8 stars) | Price: Freemium | Platforms: iOS, Android